Habenula: Motivation and addiction

 Recent exploration of the habenular nuclei has begun to associate the structure with an organism's current mood, feeling of motivation, and reward recognition.
 Previously, the LHb has been identified as an "anti-reward" signal, but recent research suggests that the LHb helps identify preference, helping the brain to discriminate between potential actions and subsequent motivation decisions.
 In a study using a Pavlovian conditioning model, results showed an increase in the habenula response.
-This increase coincided with conditioned stimuli associated with more aversive punishments (ie. electric shock).
+This increase coincided with conditioned stimuli associated with more aversive punishments (i.e. electric shock).
 Therefore, researchers speculate that inhibition or damage to the LHb resulting in a failure to process such information may lead to random motivation behavior.

 LHb is especially important in understanding the reward and motivation relationship as it relates to addictive behaviors.
 The LHb inhibits dopaminergic neurons, decreasing the release of dopamine.
 It was determined by several animal studies that receiving a reward coincided with elevated dopamine levels, but once the learned association was learned by the animal, dopamine levels remain elevated, only decreasing when the reward is removed.
 Therefore, dopamine levels only increase with unpredicted rewards and with a "positive prediction error".
 Moreover, it was determined that removal of an anticipated award activated LHb, inhibited dopamine levels.
 This finding helps explain why addictive drugs are associated with elevated dopamine levels.

 Nicotine and nAChRs

-According to the National Institute on Drug Abuse, 1 in 5 preventable deaths, in the United States, is caused by tobacco use.
-Nicotine is the addictive drug found in most tobacco products and is easily absorbed by the bloodstream of the body.
 Despite common misconceptions regarding the relaxing effects of tobacco and nicotine use, behavioral testing in animals has demonstrated nicotine to have an anxiogenic effect.
 Nicotinic acetylcholine receptors (nAChRs) have been identified as the primary site for nicotine activity and regulate consequent cellular polarization. nAChRs are made up a number of α and β subunits and are found in both the LHb and MHb, where research suggests they may play a key role in addiction and withdrawal behaviors.

+History

+The habenular is a well conserved structure that appeared in vertebrates more than 360 million years ago.
+The habenular commissure was described for the first time in 1555 by Andreas Vesalius and the habenula nuclei in 1872 by Theodor Hermann Meynert.